Skip to content

 TARUS

-Installs Version Tauri v2.0 License
+Marketplace Installs TAURI v2.0 License GitHub Stars

-This extension is not officially supported by the Tauri team and is provided as-is.
+This extension is not officially supported by the TAURI team and is provided as-is.
 It is maintained by a third party and may not receive updates or bug fixes in a timely manner.
 Use at your own risk.

 Features